 The current state of women in trucking

-Across the board, women are only a small percentage of the workforce at any level of transportation and logistics.
-Most women work in management, while less than 8% of drivers are women, according to the Women in Trucking Association Index.
+Despite increases, across the board, women remain a small percentage of the workforce at any level of transportation and logistics.
+Most women work in management, while just 7% of drivers are women, according to the Women in Trucking Association Index.

 Knight Transportation produced a series of videos highlighting truckers.
 Our favorite one is with trucker Susan Hoagland and payroll director Linda Dominy.
 You can see below how the job of a trucker is much more than just driving, and how smart, responsible, and friendly trucking can make for a great career.